The ABCs of occupational health

 Exposure agents are external factors that people are exposed to and can cause adverse effects.
 Biological exposure agents include, for example, bacteria, mould, viruses and invertebrate animals.
 Physical exposure agents include, for example, noise, vibration, illumination, temperature and radiation.
 Chemical exposure agents include, for example, mineral dust, metals and compounds, organic dust and compounds, gases and reduced sulphur compounds.
 Carcinogenic exposure agents include, for example, asbestos, chromium compounds, nickel compounds, benzene and chloroform.

 The basic method of monitoring employees’ health status is performing health checks.
 The purpose of a health checks is to study, assess and monitor the employee’s health and functional capability.

 Two different types of health checks are arranged.
 Statutory health checks performed at the beginning of an employment relationship and at regular intervals are based on exposure agents that may cause serious adverse health effects.
 Such exposure agents include, for example, noise and certain chemicals.
 Voluntary health checks are based on an agreement between the employer and the occupational health care service provider regarding health checks for certain age groups or job titles, for instance.
 Learn more about occupational health checks

 Work accidents are sudden accidents caused by external factors in a work environment that cause an employee to become injured.
 Work accidents may occur at the workplace, while commuting to or from work or when travelling for work on the employer’s commission.
 Learn more about work accidents. (web page in Finnish)

 The purpose of occupational health negotiations (tripartite negotiation, work ability meeting, network negotiation) is to find solutions to problems related to work, the work environment, or the work community that have an effect on the employee’s work ability and health.
-The negotiations are not about finding a guilty party or processing an employee’s personal health data.
+The negotiations are not about processing an employee’s personal health data.
 The discussions focus on coping at work and any related matters.